 Making simple changes such as taking your shoes off at the door and wiping down household surfaces with a wet cloth can help reduce the amount of fine dust you track into your home.
-During critical pollution periods when opening a window isn’t an option, you may also need an air purifier, fan, or humidifier to keep CO2 and dust levels in check.
+During critical pollution periods when opening a window isn’t an option, you may also need to take other precautions to protect your health.

 Find out what you can do to stay health this wildfire season by checking out our 9-step Wildfire Smoke Guide below.